stack-rs/rattan/guide/src/guide/new-cell.md

 ### Egress

-After implementing the `Ingress`, we should also implement an `Egress` to dequeue packets from our cell and send them to other cells through the rattan core.
-The `Egress` serves as the export for our cell.
+The `Egress` is used to dequeue packets from the `Cell`, which are then sent to another cell by the rattan core.
+It serves as the export of the cell.

-The struct that implements the `Egress` trait typically has the following structure: an `UnboundedReceiver` as the `egress` member, a configuration receiver (the specific type depends on the way you implement trait `ControlInterface`), a `state: AtomicI32` to represent the state of the cell, where a state value of 0 means "drop", 1 means "pass-through", and 2 means "normal operation" (i.e., you only need to perform the cell’s functionality when the `state` is 2).
-Additionally, it includes your cell’s configuration parameters and its internal state.
+As we mentioned above, we typically use a channel to forward packets within the cell.
+Therefore, we can include an `UnboundedReceiver` member within `Egress` and use its `recv` method to receive packets for further process.

+The `Egress` component is designed to be exclusively held by a single thread, allowing its `dequeue` method to obtain a mutable reference to itself.
+This design allows for stateful operations within this method.
+Network effects often necessitate maintaining mutable internal states.

+For instance, the Gilbert-Elliott packet loss model requires internal state transitions along with a varying packet loss probability.

+Consequently, we usually implement the majority of packet handling strategies, such as delaying or dropping a packet, and modify the internal states within the `dequeue` method.

+We always include a `state` variable (typically, a `AtomicI32`) in the `Egress` struct to control the cell's state, which is informed by Rattan runtime through method `change_state`.
+Currently, three values are supported: 0 (drop), 1 (pass-through), and 2 (normal operation).
+Also, we include a configuration receiver (the specific type depends on the way you implement trait `ControlInterface`) to receive configuration information from the `ControlInterface`.

 An example is shown below: